CompAndSave/hugo-decap-cas/content/posts/cheapest-place-to-buy-printer-ink-online-for-affordable-deals.md

 **1. CompAndSave**

 CompAndSave offers cartridges starting at $2.99 and free shipping on orders over $50.
-[Order online from CompAndSave](https://www.compandsave.com/how-to-order-online-for-compandsave) offers low prices.
+[Order online from CompAndSave](https://www.compandsave.com/how-to-order-online-for-compandsave), which offers low prices.
 This makes them a top contender for the best place to buy ink cartridges online.

 **2. Carrot Ink**